eembees/eembees.github.io/content/science/clausen-mutational-atlas-parkin-proteostasis.md

 2. Some variants have low abundance but high stabilities.
 These variants all have mutations on the parts of the protein that point outwards, which means they _probably form a degron_, which means they're quickly red-carded.
     - Out of these variants, some are known to be pathogenic, i.e. have been documented to cause disease in humans.
     - This suggests that disease causing variants are so due to a loss in _function_, not _structure_ of the protein.

-## The questions I'm left with after reading this article?

-1. The authors propose that:
-    > most of the low abundance Parkin variants are likely subject to PQC-linked degradation due to an underlying destabilization of the native fold
-    - or in simpler terms, the variants with low abundance are so because the mutated structure is less stable and therefore they're red-carded and destroyed
-    - how can we probe whether this is actually true?
-My first thoughts are to analyze these with a smFRET-assay or a similar structural probing assay, but this would depend on the dynamics of the protein itself.
-1. _It's possible that the low abundance of the most C-terminal Parkin tile is due to Parkin carrying a C-degron_.
-    - The authors offer up the supporting case that clipping the last residue/amino acid increases abundance.
-    - How would we find out whether this is the case?
-Could we inhibit all other degrons, _and then_ change the C-terminal to find out whether it contributes degron activity?